A startup story

 Sue says so many have said “I’m bored of PowerPoint how can we train more dynamically and visually?”
 If we ever use a digital platform it needs to be an immersive experience.

-A final word from Cube-Group Services
+A final word from Cube-Group Services on their startup story

-We’ve loved sharing our story and we really hope this inspires others to look at their own business journeys
+We’ve loved sharing our startup story and we really hope this inspires others to look at their own business journeys

 This blog was created as a collaboration between Ignys Ltd and Cube–Group Services Ltd conducted via a series of virtual interviews and co-written by the two companies as an awareness blog and start–up story.